-Nina Andrascik Ottawa, ON

-Nina piloted a project to encourage new Canadians to participate in outdoor nature activities which continued as a special club at her high school.
+Nina Andrascik Ottawa, ON Nina piloted a project to encourage new Canadians to participate in outdoor nature activities which continued as a special club at her high school.
 She created a video series to document the participants' experiences and shared their experiences.

-I feel that everyone should feel the importance of protecting our heritage and enjoy the beauty of what was here long before any of us. - Nina Andrascik
+I feel that everyone should feel the importance of protecting our heritage and enjoy the beauty of what was here long before any of us. -Nina Andrascik

-Mathilde Papillon Ottawa, ON Mathilde designed and built a Green Wall full of native plants for her school, with the goal of bringing nature to her school hallway.
-Today, it is used to teach ecology in science and biology classes.
-Olivia DesRoches Hampton, NB Olivia and her Grade 11 Foundations of Math class built and ran a greenhouse at their school.
+Hampton, NB Olivia and her Grade 11 Foundations of Math class built and ran a greenhouse at their school.
 Students continue to participate in cultivating fruits, vegetables, and flowers.
 The greenhouse also serves to teach about pollinators.

 Dalal Hanna

-Montreal, QC
+Montreal, OC

 Dalal is passionate about Canada's freshwaters.
 With the help of the YNL Grant, she co-led a sciencecentric rafting expedition in the Poisson Blanc Regional Park for 10 young women, aged 14-16.
 The mission?
 "Motivate and inspire young women to enjoy and protect fresh waters and the outdoors."